 The Appeal Court also concluded that both Mitt Verksted AS and Stian André Andersen were bound by the arbitration clause.
 Mitt Verksted AS was the same company as had entered into the distribution agreement with the arbitration clause (BSR Norge AS), and it had only changed its name.
-Further, Stian André Andersen was the real claimant, since he had filed the lawsuit and claimed the right to get back the domain.
+Further, Stian André Andersen was the real claimant, because he had filed the lawsuit and claimed the right to get back the domain.
 Hence, Mr Andersen was so closely connected to the domain and distribution agreement that the arbitration clause applied, with reference to the Supreme Court's arguments in HR-2017-01932 Sections 115 to 117.
-In addition, the Appeal Court stated that the arbitration clause applied to Dot No Nameisp Nr 80 Ltd since BSR Svenska AB (the direct party to the distribution agreement with the arbitration clause) could not have held the domain, as it was necessary to hold a Norwegian organisation number.
+In addition, the Appeal Court stated that the arbitration clause applied to Dot No Nameisp Nr 80 Ltd because BSR Svenska AB (the direct party to the distribution agreement with the arbitration clause) could not have held the domain, as it was necessary to hold a Norwegian organisation number.
 Dot No Nameisp Nr 80 Ltd established the NUF entity solely for this purpose.
-The entity was a party due to the agency relationship, and was so closely linked to BSR Svenska AB that the arbitration clause had to apply also for the Ltd entity.
+The entity was a party because of the agency relationship and was so closely linked to BSR Svenska AB that the arbitration clause had to apply also for the Ltd entity.

-Further, the Appeal Court stated that the arbitration clause had not lapsed due to the termination of the distribution agreement.
+Further, the Appeal Court stated that the arbitration clause had not lapsed because of the termination of the distribution agreement.
 The Appeal Court referred to HR-2017-01932 Section 96, and the principle that the arbitration clause is a separate agreement disconnected from the main agreement as such.
 Further, the defending parties had not acted disloyally in any way that gave ground to set the arbitration clause aside according to the Contract Act Section 36.

 Regarding the validity of an arbitral award